Meeting and surpassing all audience expectations every day.

 So capitalism, the most successful economic system ever created by man.

-And think of this in more in just political terms.
+Look, this is actually, you stop and think of this in more than just political terms.

-Think of it in terms of whether somebody smart knows what they're talking about.
+Think of it in terms of whether somebody's smart and knows what they're talking about.

 Standard of living, economic output.